 Additional screening measures remain in place at the borders of both countries, and travelers should prepare themselves to spend additional time at any airport or border crossing.

-How is the current COVID-19 situation in Mexico?
+What is the current COVID-19 situation in Mexico?

-Mexico has struggled with its COVID-19 pandemic.
-As of October 14, the country has reported 825,340 positive cases, and 84,420 have lost their lives to the virus.
+As of July 14, Mexico has reported 2,604,711 positive cases, and 235,277 people have lost their lives to the virus.

-What’s Open in Mexico?
+What’s open in Mexico?

 Mexico, like the United States, has a federal system of government.
 It is made up of 31 states and the Capital of Mexico City.
 These different states have varying degrees of power and autonomy.
-As a result, like in the United States, different states have taken different tactics when it comes to opening or closing sections of their economies in response to COVID.